This article is no longer maintained, so its content might be out of date.

 In addition to the specific cases listed above a number of different viruses and spyware may crash Firefox.
 Ensure that your system is kept clean of spyware and viruses.
 For more information, see Troubleshoot Firefox issues caused by malware.

 If the specific cases listed above do not help, try general troubleshooting of Firefox crashes or get more information about your crash and provide that information when you get help.
 If you have changed your homepage to not be the default, you may also be experiencing a crash when loading your homepage.
-In that case, see Firefox crashes - Troubleshoot, prevent and get help fixing crashes.
+In that case, see Troubleshoot Firefox crashes (closing or quitting unexpectedly).

 Getting your crash report

 On Windows 7/Vista, press + R on the keyboard.
 In the Run box, type in "%APPDATA%\Mozilla\Firefox\Crash Reports\submitted" including the quotation marks and click . button and select .In the finder go to ~/Library/Application Support/Firefox/Crash Reports/submitted.Go to ~/.mozilla/firefox/Crash Reports/submitted.

 - In the resulting folder will be a text file for each crash report you have submitted.
 Using the menu, arrange them by date to find out which is the newest file; and double-click on it to open it.